Sohphlang is a unique produce of Meghalaya and a cash crop too. It is being feted by the locals for its taste and health benefits.

 Before we close, let us tell you a little about its medicinal benefits.

 Scientific Research Shows Sohphlang Is Nature Given Deworming Agent

 It is said to help with intestinal worms.
-You can read about it in our earlier post too.

 Here are some online reports we found for further reading for those of you who may wish to know.
 Most of us are curious, I guess.
 So here goes: